German Christians movement: Pagan and anti-Christian trends

 Alfred Rosenberg's book The Myth of the Twentieth Century (Der Mythus des 20.
 Jahrhunderts) resonated in these circles and gave them renewed impetus.
 His polemic against all "un-German" and "root-stock" elements in Christianity was directed against the Christianity and the denominational organisations of the time.
 Marxism and Catholic Internationalism were attacked as two facets of the Jewish spirit, and Rosenberg stated the need for a new national religion to complete the Reformation.

+However, the book did not represent official NSDAP policy.
+During an interview with Bishop Wilhelm Berning of Osnabrück on 26 April 1933, Adolf Hitler explicitly rejected the work, stating that it was "not a Party book" and had not been written by Rosenberg in his capacity as a party representative.

 The Associated German Religious Movement (Arbeitsgemeinschaft Deutsche Glaubensbewegung), founded in Eisenach at the end of 1933, was also an attempt to create a national religion outside and against the churches.
 It combined six earlier Nordic-völkisch oriented groups and a further five groups were represented by individual members.
 Jakob Wilhelm Hauer became the group's "leader and representative" by acclamation, and other members included philosopher Ernst Bergmann (1881–1945), racial ideologue Hans F. K. Günther, writer Ernst Graf zu Reventlow, historian Herman Wirth, Ludwig Fahrenkrog, and Lothar Stengel-von Rutkowski.